elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 There's a few reasons why we would want two separate update mechanisms in elementary OS.
 Under the hood, apps in elementary OS are Flatpak packages and system packages are managed by PackageKit.
 Flatpak apps are sandboxed from the system and can be reliably updated while your computer is running.
 System packages are best installed offline, when your computer restarts, to make sure services are restarted correctly and to prevent issues.
 By splitting apart the updates experience, it is much clearer which updates will require you to restart your computer: app updates in AppCenter will never require a restart, while system updates in System Settings will always require a restart.
 It also makes the underlining code much less complex and speeds up processes like checking for new updates.
 It also means an error in one system won't cause updates in the other system to fail.
 Overall the updates experience in OS 8 will be faster, more reliable, and easier to understand, as well as being easier to automate.

-Since OS Updates are now handled in System Settings, we've also removed that functionality from AppCenter which greatly improves performance and has enabled us to really simplify some of the backend code here.
 Plus, you can now opt-in to automatic OS updates during Onboarding and automatic App updates are now opt-out.

- [Leonhard](https://github.com/leolost2605) added a new option to the system shutdown dialog so you can choose to skip a pending update, even when automatic updates are enabled.
+A new option to the system shutdown dialog so you can choose to skip a pending update, even when automatic updates are enabled.

 <figure markdown="1">
 ![Shutdown Dialog](/images/{{ page.slug }}/shutdown.png)